kemar-christie/Kemar-Christie/README.md

 ### About Me
 - 🌐 Based in **Kingston, Jamaica**, I am currently pursuing a **BSc in Computing** degree at the University of Technology, Jamaica.
 - 💡 Passionate about **exploring AI-driven cloud technologies** and expanding my knowledge in **Cloud Solutions**.
-- ✏️ I enjoy **researching emerging technologies, listening to tech podcasts, and diving into AI development**.
+- ✏️ I enjoy **researching emerging technologies, listening to tech podcasts, and diving into AI/Cloud development**.
 - 🤝 Committed to **mentoring and guiding youth in tech**.

 ---